SEC's Piwowar casts doubt on how money fund rules will shape up

 “We don’t require that on any other mutual fund.
 It makes absolutely no sense to me,” he said, adding that he would support a stand-alone plan for fees and gates.

-Many in the money market fund industry have expressed reservations against a floating net asset value amid concerns it could kill such funds.
+The money market fund industry has expressed reservations against a floating net asset value amid concerns it could kill such funds.

 The fears are partly driven by how the switch to a floating net asset value would trigger certain tax rules.